WisePH

 So before you click any “early results” link, read this first.
 For all PRC board exam results and updates, WisePH covers every licensure cycle.

-PRC set the Physicians Licensure Examination March 2026 results for April 8, 2026 (tomorrow), per PRC Resolution No. 2113 s.
+PRC released the Physicians Licensure Examination March 2026 results on April 8, 2026, per PRC Resolution No. 2113 s.
 2025.

 DetailInformation